Why do we need to hear?

 - Increasing difficulty in understanding speech in noisy backgrounds such as pubs and restaurants

-- Following conversation needs more concentration especially when several people are talking
+- Following conversation needs more concentration (and possibly lipreading) especially when several people are talking

 - Needing a higher volume setting for television listening but not always making speech clearer